 But, usually, they will have to take a college placement test (SAT, ACT, or a state-specific entrance exam) and attend remedial coursework before they are allowed to enroll in credit-bearing college programs.

 Retaking the GED Test for a Better Score

 If you are not happy with your GED scores, you can always take the entire exam or those subject tests that you want to improve your scores for, again, even if you already hold the GED diploma.
 Better scores might get you into college right away!

-To get a better score for Math, make sure you’ll understand how to make an educated guess on the GED Math module.
+To get a better score in Math, make sure you’ll understand how to make an educated guess on GED Math.

 There are colleges that ask you to write an essay and submit letters of recommendation.
 So you better make a to-do list and schedule your tasks involved in the college application process.

 Just like high school students, you should keep college application dates in mind.
 Many colleges have early decision deadlines that usually are in November.
 If you apply through early decision (ED), you’ll get an answer sooner than those students who turn in their applications later.

 If it has been a few years since you earned your GED, you may want a copy of your GED diploma.
 In this post, you can read all about how to do that.

 Keep also in mind that if you make sure your GED vocabulary is okay, you will understand the questions better and faster, you will probably come up with more correct answers, and your score report will be far better!

 Generally, ED admission decisions come out as early as December.
 Keep in mind, though, that an ED acceptance is binding, meaning that when you are accepted, you must enroll at that school.
 So you must be very certain about your choice if you want to choose Early Decision.